Skip to content

 └── settings.json # IDE preferences

-The key insight is that GEMINI.md functions as the constitutional layer-it is injected into every single conversation.
+GEMINI.md is the constitutional layer.
+That's the thing that matters.
+It's injected into every single conversation.
 The files in global_rules/ are imported by the constitution and define specialized protocols.
 The antigravity/ folder contains everything else: skills, knowledge, session data.

 >The Three-Tier Hierarchy

 Project rules can extend workspace rules, but nothing overrides global rules.
-This is intentional.
+That's intentional.
 The global constitution defines behaviors that must remain consistent regardless of context.

 #The Modular GEMINI.md: Building Your Constitution